favonia/cloudflare-ddns/README.markdown

 > | `local`            | Get the IP address via local network interfaces.
 When multiple local network interfaces or in general multiple IP addresses are present, the updater will use the address that _would have_ been used for outbound UDP connections to Cloudflare servers.
 (No data will be transmitted.) ⚠️ You need access to the host network (such as `network_mode: host` in Docker Compose) for this policy, for otherwise the updater will detect the addresses inside [the default bridge network in Docker](https://docs.docker.com/network/bridge/) instead of those in the host network.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 > | `url:URL`          | Fetch the content at `URL` via the HTTP(S) protocol treat the content as the IP address.
 The provider format is `url:` followed by the URL.
 For example, `IP4_PROVIDER=url:https://api4.ipify.org` will fetch the IPv4 address from <https://api4.ipify.org>, a server maintained by [ipify](https://www.ipify.org). 🐞 **KNOWN ISSUE: Currently, the updater _will not_ force IPv4 or IPv6 when retrieving the IPv4 or IPv6 address at `URL`.** Therefore, for `IP4_PROVIDER=url:URL`, the updater might use IPv6 (instead of the expected IPv4) to connect to `URL`, and if the server returns an IPv6 address because of this, the updating will fail.
 The server at `URL` must either restrict its access to the expected IP network or return a valid IP address in the expected IP network regardless of what IP network is used for connection.
 As a working example, <https://api4.ipify.org> has restricted its access to IPv4, and thus it’s impossible to use the wrong IP network (IPv6) to connect to it. 🧪 This is a known issue and may be fixed in the future. |
 > | `none`             | Stop the DNS updating for the specified IP version completely.
 For example `IP4_PROVIDER=none` will disable IPv4 completely.
 Existing DNS records will not be removed. ⚠️ The IP addresses of the disabled IP version will be removed from WAF lists; so `IP4_PROVIDER=none` will remove all IPv4 addresses from all managed WAF lists. 🧪 As the support of WAF lists is experimental, this behavior is subject to changes and please [provide feedback](https://github.com/favonia/cloudflare-ddns/issues/new).                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               |
->
-> 🤖 Technical notes: For the providers `cloudflare.doh` and `cloudflare.trace`, the updater will connect to the servers `1.1.1.1` for IPv4 and `2606:4700:4700::1111` for IPv6.
-Since version 1.9.3, the updater will switch to `1.0.0.1` for IPv4 if `1.1.1.1` appears to be blocked or intercepted by your ISP or your router (which is still not uncommon).

 </details>